Veröffentlicht am 27. März 2026 · CoinTaxReporting

 Importiere deine Transaktionen und erhalte deinen Steuerreport in Minuten – ohne manuelle Tabellen.

-Jetzt berechnen →Under current US law, every crypto gain – even $0.50 from a micro-airdrop – is technically reportable on Form 8949.
-The IRS has not enacted a de minimis exemption for cryptocurrency.
+Under current US law, every crypto gain is technically reportable on Form 8949.
+Even that $0.50 micro-airdrop.
+The IRS has not enacted any de minimis exemption for cryptocurrency — every disposal counts, no matter how small.

 The $600 Myth

-The $600 threshold only applies to 1099-MISC income reporting by exchanges – not to your capital gains obligations.
-You owe tax on every gain regardless of whether you receive a 1099.
+I hear this constantly and it's wrong.
+The $600 threshold applies to 1099-MISC income reporting by exchanges.
+It has nothing to do with your capital gains obligations.
+You owe tax on every gain whether or not you got a 1099.
+The reporting threshold is not a tax exemption threshold.
+Those are two completely different things.

 The Proposed $200 De Minimis Exemption

-Congress has proposed exempting crypto transactions under $200 used for everyday purchases (Virtual Currency Tax Fairness Act).
-As of 2026, this has not passed.
+Congress has been kicking around a proposal to exempt crypto transactions under $200 for everyday purchases — the Virtual Currency Tax Fairness Act.
+It would be a huge quality-of-life improvement.
+As of 2026, it still hasn't passed.

 The Practical Problem: Gas Fees and Micro-Transactions